learn-co-curriculum/dsc-tableau-customizing-worksheets/README.md

-# Tableau Public - Worksheets Lab
+# Tableau Public - Customizing Worksheets

 ## Introduction
 Now that you have learned of the many features of Tableau, it is time to put that knowledge to work and create your first worksheet.